omergal99/weather-responsive/README.md

-Quick look how the project looks up to now: * coming soon *
+Quick look how it is looks: https://omergal99.github.io/weather-responsive/

-# herolo-weather
+# Weather-Responsive

-An weather app using hooks
+A weather screen using hooks

 ## Explanation